atzhou8/atzhou8.github.io/index.md

     title: Alan Zhou
 ---

 Hi!
 My name is Alan, and I'm an undergraduate at UC Berkeley graduating in December 2021 with a dual bachelor's in Computer Science and Cognitive Science.
 I am interested in the relationship between language and cognition, and in computational models of both.
-More specifically, I am interested in combining insights from linguistics, neuroscience, and computer science to build and interpret deep learning models of language.
+More specifically, I am interested in combining insights from linguistics, neuroscience, and computer science to build and interpret deep learning models of language, as well as to better our understanding of human language and cognition.

 Currently, I'm fortunate to be part of the Berkeley Speech and Computation Lab, working with Dr. Gašper Beguš on multiple projects involving generative adversarial networks trained on speech data.
 Before that, I was graciously mentored by Dr. Taka'aki Taira for a data science project creating a seismological stress map of Northern California.